haravindreddyrajula/Leetcode-problem-solutions/README.md

 `distributed-file-system` can be run from the command line.
 It has three important files:

-`Client.java`.
-To act as a client, which will perform all `CRUD` file operations.
+`Client.java`: To act as a client, which will perform all `CRUD` file operations.

 ```
 To send: java Client put filepath masterIP masterport tcpPort yourIp